top of page

 For decades, "food addiction frameworks" and 12-step programs like Overeaters Anonymous (OA) have offered what seems like hope: abstinence from "trigger" foods, structure, and a path to freedom.

 If food were an addiction like alcohol or drugs - then, theoretically, recovery would look similar to protocols in alcohol or drug addiction treatment.
-This is the premise of OA's framework - whether it's sugar, fruit or fat - if you are behaving like an addict around it, complete abstinence is the only way!
+This is the premise of OA's framework - whether it's sugar, fruit or fat - if you are behaving like an addict around it, complete abstinence is the way!

 I’ve spent a number of years in OA and mixed addiction groups.
 In this article I'll discuss my issues with OA's core concepts of abstinence, and addiction - and why I ultimately left the program.